Detecting Sparse Cointegration: Estimation and Testing

+In summary, our two-stage procedure for detecting sparse cointegration operates as follows: \begin{itemize} \item[] {\bf \sf Stage 1 (Regularized Estimation):} The adaptive lasso is applied to the high-dimensional regression to select a parsimonious set of candidate covariates and estimate the cointegrating vector.
+The resulting residuals $\hat{z}_{t}$ are constructed. \item[] {\bf \sf Stage 2 (Residual-Based Inference):} The stochastic properties of $\hat{z}_{t}$ are assessed using an information-theoretic model selection criterion to discriminate between an I(0) (stationary) and an I(1) (unit root) specification.
+A finding of I(0) residuals indicates the presence of a cointegrating relationship among the selected variables. \end{itemize}

-REMARK 1.
-In (\ref{eq:eq10}) and (\ref{eq:eq11}) the order $k$ of the fitted autoregressions is meant to capture the potential presence of serial correlation in the $u_{t}'s$ driving the equilibrium errors.
-This augmentation is fundamental for achieving nuisance parameter free asymptotics when implementing test based inferences but is much less important in our model selection context.
-Indeed, in large enough samples the ability of our proposed model selection based approach for distinguishing between ${\cal M}_{0}$ and ${\cal M}_{1}$ is unaffected by the presence of serial correlation in the $u_{t}'s$.
-As pointed out earlier for instance, the model selection based approach leads to {\it rejecting} ${\cal M}_{0}$ when $n \ln \overline{\sigma}^{2}_{0}/\overline{\sigma}^{2}_{1}>c_{n}$.
-Heuristically, if $c_{n}\rightarrow \infty$, correct decisions will typically be ensured provided that $n \ln \overline{\sigma}^{2}_{0}/\overline{\sigma}^{2}_{1}$ is $O_{p}(1)$ regardless of whether its limit is characterized by nuisance parameters induced by serial correlation and/or endogeneity.
-Nevertheless, the inclusion of the right number of lags will favourably influence finite sample properties.
+\paragraph{Remark 1.} In \eqref{eq:eq10} and \eqref{eq:eq11} the order $k$ of the fitted autoregressions is meant to capture the potential presence of serial correlation in the $u_{t}$'s driving the equilibrium errors.
+In classical unit-root and cointegration testing, such augmentation is fundamental for achieving nuisance-parameter-free asymptotics for test statistics.
+In our model-selection context, however, the asymptotic ability of the proposed procedure to distinguish between ${\cal M}_{0}$ and ${\cal M}_{1}$ hinges on the relative orders of the residual sums of squares under I(0) and I(1) specifications, and not on the detailed limiting distribution of any test statistic.
+Heuristically, if $c_{n}\rightarrow \infty$, correct decisions will typically be ensured provided that $n \ln (\overline{\sigma}^{2}_{0}/\overline{\sigma}^{2}_{1})$ is $O_{p}(1)$ under the appropriate model, regardless of whether its limit is characterised by nuisance parameters induced by serial correlation and/or endogeneity.
+Nevertheless, the inclusion of a sufficiently rich lag structure will favourably influence finite-sample properties.